 – Distribution Deals

 This deal is pretty self-explanatory.
 You are expected to create, produce and have the fully formed material ready and then the label simply gets the product out there.
 This includes anything from albums to music videos and these will go out on the label’s own major digital channels.
-This sort of deal is fantastic for an artist as it puts their content out in places which was never before possible, however the label looks to take around 25% of money generated.
+This sort of deal is fantastic for an artist as it puts their content out in places which was never before possible, however the label looks to take around 25% of the money generated.

 – Major Label Record Deal

 Now we’re getting to the sort of deals that most musicians dream of and see as the typical ‘record deal’.
 This deal is when the label will be part of your overall development, the recording process, distribution and marketing and in most cases, the label will cover all expenses.
-These types of deals can be extremely complex and are different for each case but usually the artist will receive around 15% of revenue generated.
+These types of deals can be extremely complex and are different for each case but usually, the artist will receive around 15% of revenue generated.

 – The 360 Deal